Hubelia/directus-postgresql-json-views/README.md

 ## Usage
 ### Queries are not implemented yet, so find returns all the objects
 Endpoint ROOT: /pg-json-views
+- On a view creation, 2 postgresql functions are created/updated.
 - '/': 'List the available endpoints for this extension.
 (You are here)',
 - '/create/[collection]': 'Creates or Replaces a view from the given directus table name from directus schema',
 - '/get/[collection]/all':Get all rows from a view limited to 100.
 Use find with a bigger limit if you need more.
 Use directus table name.',